 Location and Site

-An attractive public park situated to the South of the M27, on rising ground in West End to the NE of the village centre and accessed via Chapel Road.
+An attractive public park situated to the South of the M27, on rising ground in West End to the NE of the village centre and accessed via its main entrance on High Street.
 There are far-reaching views from the undulating parkland alongside woodland and ancient wet meadows.
 There is an ancient boundary bank with oaks, probably a tithe boundary with an open ride alongside, thought to be a drovers’ road.

 The Friends of Hatch Grange was formed in 1989 and a joint venture was set up to provide environmental improvements with Itchen Hamble Countryside Project and West End Parish Council.
 Cattle were introduced to graze the meadows and there has been much tree and hedge planting over the years.
 Small pieces of land have also been added.
 A former farm pond has been replaced by a stream and new pond.
 Boardwalks, kissing-gates, stiles, a farm gate and hoggin pathways were introduced.